RedditRecs

 Reddit Icon

-AgZephyr • about 1 month ago
+AgZephyr • 2 months ago

 I was on the fence about buying the Beast Miao after using the HSK Pro 4k, HTR Pro, and X2F beta.
 As someone who has always fingertip gripped, I was previously using the Pulsar X2 Mini and other "small but normal" mice and made it work.
 But when I moved to the HSK full time, things started working so much better for me.
 The Beast Miao is my favorite fingertip grip mouse because of its width, contoured sides, crazy strong construction, and weight.
 It'll be hard for something to replace this one, I tried the Fenrir Max and found it too wide for my liking.